calistad/Kickstarter_Analysis/README.md

 # An Analysis of Kickstarter Campaigns!
-On the US, theater has the most successful rate.
+In the US, theater has the most successful rate.
 From the subcategory of theater, plays has the most successful rate.

 ![Picture1](https://user-images.githubusercontent.com/88747464/130153424-a1a6dbf2-afae-4e3c-ac49-f468063fb2d9.png)